2007 and 2008

 modern and new in an interesting way, you know.
 It was great."[5]

-After this Alan was looking for a second voice to bring in a balance to
+After this recording session, Alan was looking for a second voice to bring in

-Joe's very distinguish voice.
-It took some time before he found Carla
+a balance to Joe's very distinctive voice.
+It took some time before he found

-Finally the title was found - SubHuman - what led to some speculations
+Finally, the title was found - SubHuman, which led to some speculations

 Alan: "I do not have some great political message to bring to the